varnishcache/varnish-cache/doc/sphinx/phk/persistent.rst

 And in a sense I did.

-Varnish has the advantage over databases and filesystems that we can actually loose objects without it being a catastrophy.
+Varnish has the advantage over databases and filesystems that we can actually loose objects without it being a catastrophe.
 It would be better if we didn't, but we can simply ditch stuff which doesn't look consistent and we'll be safe.